tgdrive/teldrive-docs/docs/getting-started/prerequisites.md

 # Prerequisites

-Before you can start using this project, there are a few prerequisites you need to have in place.
-Please ensure that you have the following:

-1. A Telegram account.
-3. Private telegram channel for storing files.
-4. A Supabase PostgreSQL database (skip if you want to use local postgres instance).
+Before setting up Teldrive, ensure you have the following requirements in place:

+## Required Components

+1. **A Telegram Account**: You'll need an active Telegram account
+2. **A Private Telegram Channel**: For storing your files securely
+3. **A PostgreSQL Database**: Either Supabase (cloud-hosted) or a local instance
-5. Docker and Docker compose(For Linux and Mac only).
+4. **Docker and Docker Compose**: For containerized deployment (required for Linux and macOS)

-## Docker Setup
+## Docker Installation

+Install Docker and Docker Compose using the official Docker script:

 ```sh
 curl https://get.docker.com | sh
 ```

-**Verify Installation:**
+Verify your installation:
 ```sh
 docker --version
 docker compose --version
 ```

-## Creating a Supabase PostgreSQL Database
+## Database Options

-Supabase provides a hosted PostgreSQL database with an easy-to-use interface.
-Follow these steps to create a Supabase PostgreSQL database:
+You can use either Supabase (cloud-hosted) or set up a local PostgreSQL instance.

+### Option 1: Using Supabase (Recommended for Beginners)

-1. Go to the [Supabase website](https://supabase.io) and sign up for an account if you don't already have one.
+1. Go to [Supabase](https://supabase.io) and create an account
-2. Once logged in, click on the "New Project" button.
+2. Click "New Project" and fill in the details:
-3. Fill out the project details:
-- **Project Name**: Choose a name for your project.
+   - **Project Name**: Give your project a name
-- **Database Password**: Set a password for your database.
+   - **Database Password**: Set a secure password
-- **Region**: Select a region closest to you for better performance.
+   - **Region**: Choose the closest region to your location
-4. Click "Create New Project".
+3. Click "Create New Project"
-5. Once the project is created, you will be directed to the project dashboard.
-Here you can find your database connection details.Copy the connection string URI of `transaction` mode  which will be used later in teldrive config.
-> [!IMPORTANT]
+4. Once created, go to the project dashboard
+5. Find and copy the "Connection String (Transaction)" from the settings
->- Make sure to enable pgroonga postgres extension in supabase.
+6. **Important**: Enable the pgroonga extension in your Supabase project

-## Creating a Local Posgtres Database using docker
+### Option 2: Setting Up a Local PostgreSQL Database

+Create a `docker-compose.yml` file with the following content:

 ::: code-group